timofey256/distributed-task-queue/README.md

 * **Enqueue tasks** into Kafka.
 * **Register workers** to process tasks.

-There are built-in examples (`SumArray`, `ReverseText`, `MatMul`) but you are not restricted to them.
+There are built-in examples (`SumArray`, `ReverseText`) but you are not restricted to them.
 You can define tasks yourself and plug them into the system.

 ---